bcartfall/desktop-streaming-server/README.md

 This desktop server code was based on https://github.com/PHZ76/DesktopSharing.

-This software uses code of FFmpeg licensed under the LGPLv2.1 and its source can be downloaded at https://ffmpeg.org/
+This software uses code from FFmpeg licensed under the LGPLv2.1 and its source can be downloaded at https://ffmpeg.org/